XiangruiCAI/DeepMeth/Appendix.md

 | Random Forest | #estimators <br> criterion <br> max features | 100, 200, 500 <br> "gini", "entropy" <br> "sqrt", "log2", "all" |
 | XGBoost | #estimators <br> learning rate | 100, 200, 500 <br> 0.05, 0.1, 0.3, 0.5|
 | LightGBM |  #estimators <br> learning rate <br> boosting type | 100, 200, 500 <br> 0.05, 0.1, 0.5 <br> "gbdt", "goss" |

-Table 1: The candidate hyper-parameters of the three clas- sifiers.
+Table 1: The candidate hyper-parameters of the three classifiers.
 We obtain the best hyper-parameters of each model by “grid search”.
 The detailed parameter descriptions can be found in the official documentations of the libraries.

 ### Methylation Entropy (Xie et al. 2011)
 Following Shannon entropy $H(x)$, methylation entropy (ME) is the state-of-the-art method in the measurement of variability of DNA methylation in specific genomic regions.
 For a genome region with $b$ CpG loci and n methylation haplotype, ME is defined by: